 JenFaith Brown- (founder, artistic director, writer Only a Girl) Jen splits her time between New York and Los Angeles and has worked at various theatre including the Daryl Roth Theatre off-broadway, New York City Opera at Lincoln Center, Theatre Works USA, the Workshop Theatre, as well as The Chekhov Now and Musical Theatre Festivals.
 In Los Angeles she has performed at the La Canada Shakespeare Festival, The Lee Strasberg Theatre, Sierra Madre Playhouse, and with the Los Angeles Metropolitan Opera.
 Regionally, Jen has worked with the Alabama Shakespeare Festival, Syracuse Stage, the Eugene O’Neill Theatre Center, Bristol Riverside Theatre, and Sierra Repertory Theatre to name a few.
 She has performed in concerts at The American Airlines Theatre, The Gershwin Theatre,with Peter Nero and the Philly Pops, and ActorCor an organization that intertwines music in English, Hebrew, and Arabic.
 Jen’s Television credits include: Law and Order and All My Children.
 She can also be heard on David Zipse's "Tribute to Gershwin" CD and Christian McClear's "Requiem" produced for the United States Military in honor of Fallen Veterans.
 Recent film credits include: "Sing" "My Father", "Little Women", and "Johnny Shadow"-Jen received her Master’s Degree in Acting from the professional actor training program at The Alabama Shakespeare Festival and her BFA in Musical Theatre from Syracuse University.
+Jen is also a graduate of the Drama Therapy Institute of Los Angeles and was awarded her RDT (registered Drama Therapy Certificate) from the NADTA.
 She is a proud member of Actors Equity and SAG/AFTRA and currently serves on the SAG/AFTRA Move Committee.

 David Mulholland-(Actor/co-writer “Only a Girl”)-Regionally, David has been seen in Big River (The King) at Mt.
 Gretna Playhouse, Proof (Robert), No Longer Warriors (Seth Adams), A Man of Firsts (Charles Sumner), Last of the Red Hot Lovers (Barney) and Tuesdays with Morrie (Morrie) at Act Out Theatre, Our Town (Mr. Webb) at Delaware Theatre Company, The Snow Queen (Muzzer) at Prince Music Theatre, Romeo and Juliet (Capulet), The Taming of the Shrew (Gremio), and Frankenstein (Dr Waldman) at Foundation Theatre, The Winter’s Tale (Autolycus), All My Sons (Jim Bayliss) and On the Verge (Grover, et al) at the Cheltenham Center for the Arts and 110 in the Shade at Bristol Riverside Theatre.
 David has also been seen at the Festival Theatre for New Plays and the Philadelphia One-Act Play Festival, Passage Theatre and Storybook Musical Theatre.
 Film credits: Mayor Cupcake, The Answer Man, Universal Signs.
 Television: The Jamie Kennedy Experiment, America’s Most Wanted, Lincoln: The War Within, George Washington II and as a semi-regular on KYW-TV’s Saturday Night Dead.
 As a writer, David has co-writing credits on several episodes of Saturday Night Dead and has co-written 10 comedy and mystery scripts for J&T Talent.
 David is honored to be a part of the telling of Irene Gut Opdyke’s amazing life story.
 David is a proud member of Actors Equity and SAG AFTRA